rax-incubate/gcp-mc-demo/README.md

     - AlloyDB cluster using Omni on EC2
     - VPN connectivity to GCP VPC
     - Elastic Load balancer (ELB)
+    - S3 buckets
+    - IAM configuration to support Anthos and Big Query

 Terraform will be used to provision all the infrastructure components.
 To demostrate the use of infrastructure, we will use three applications